nasa/fprime/Svc/ComSplitter/README.md

   You should not have to invoke these targets directly, except when developing or debugging the build system.

-* `Table`: Create a directory `Table` containing the part of the table interface from `ASTERIA/Design/Components/ComSplitter` that is not represented in the ISF XML.
+* `Table`: Create a directory `Table` containing the part of the table interface that is not represented in the ISF XML.

 * `default.a`: Build a component library target `Build/`*target*`/`*mode*`/lib.a`.